pkeffect/functions/functions/filters/agent_hotswap/README.md

 **Manual Install:**
 1. Copy the complete filter code (main.py)
-2. Add as a new filter in OpenWebUI → Admin Panel → Filters
+2. Add as a new Function in OpenWebUI → Admin Panel → Functions
-3. Enable the filter
+3. Enable the Function (also be sure to enable to Agent Swapper Icon in chat)

 ### 2️⃣ Automatic Setup
 The plugin automatically: